snitko/active_hash_fields/README.markdown

     user.notifications.new_private_message  # => true

-IMPORTANT NOTE
-if you don't set a default value for the field, it will be ignore, that is:
+IMPORTANT NOTE!
+If you don't set a default value for the field, it will be ignored, that is:

     user.notifications.some_non_existent_field = true
     user.notifications.some_non_existent_field # => nil